vasistachandan/githubmetrics/README.md

 2. Click the "Deploy" button in the Replit interface
 3. Follow the prompts to configure your deployment
 4. Your application will be available at your-repl-name.your-username.repl.co
+5. Make sure to set the GITHUB_TOKEN environment variable in Replit Secrets

 ### Option 2: Deploying on Vercel